GoogleContainerTools/container-diff/README.md

 ### Package Diffs

-Package differs such as pip, apt, and node inspect the packages contained within the images provided.
+Package differs such as pip, apt, node and php inspect the packages contained within the images provided.
 All packages differs currently leverage the PackageInfo struct which contains the version and size for a given package instance, as detailed below:
 ```go
 type PackageInfo struct {
 	Version string